 Sunflowers can wilt for a number of reasons, many of which cause the supportive root or stem structure to become compromised.
 One common reason for wilting in these generally hardy plants is pests, like carrot beetles, which feed at the root of the plant, and stem weevils, which chew away at leaves and stems.
 Additionally, certain types of fungus, like verticillium, may attack sunflower roots, which can cause wilting and often prevents plants from producing seeds.

 It is important to discern the difference between a wilting sunflower and a sunflower that has gone to seed.
-The latter is a natural part of a plant's life, and when sunflowers mature into the seeding stage, the tops of their flower heads can become so heavy that they will bend downward as they struggle to support themselves.
+The latter is a natural part of a plant's life, and when sunflowers mature into the seeding stage, the tops of their flower heads can become so heavy that they will bend downward and "nod" as they struggle to support themselves.
 If your sunflower is drooping for this reason, the only thing to do is to harvest the seeds or leave them for birds and other yard visitors to enjoy.

 How to Revive Sunflowers

 Fungus can't exactly be eliminated, but you can prevent the spread of it by removing affected plants immediately.
-You can prevent verticillium fungus from attacking your plants by reducing overwatering and providing well-draining soil in which your plants can thrive.
+You can prevent verticillium fungus from attacking your plants by reducing overwatering and providing well-draining soil on which your plants can thrive.
 For sunflowers that droop due to seed production, amend your soil with organic material, like compost or worm castings.
 Watering your plants deeply will force your plants' roots to become stronger and may help them to support heavy seed heads in the next season.

 Sunflower Care Tips